The primary reason for building Baretest was to get near-instant unit tests. We constantly hit

 assert.equals() methods are typically 98% of what we use when writing tests.
 We've never needed automatic re-ordering, file watchers, “mocking” or “snapshotting”.
 We want our test runner to be as invisible as possible.
 We don't want to commit to a massive framework that dictates our work.

 Baretest is built in minimalistic fashion.
-It has only 44 lines of code and only one dependency (with 12 LOC).
+It has under 50 lines of code and only one dependency (with 12 lines).
 In contrast, Jest is 57,540 lines of TypeScript and it has 76 dependencies.
 There are 1,745 files on the repository and a whopping 119,624 lines of code in total.
-These are big numbers for a test runner.
+And it's just a test runner.

 Baretest is stripped down to bare essentials so if you need advanced stuff like parallelization, coverage reports, or mock functions, then Baretest is a bad choice.